-The life and times of Hipparchia, one of the first female philosophers
+Award-winning comic artist Barbara Stok’s The Philosopher, the Dog and the Wedding is a graphic biography about the life and times of Hipparchia, one of the first female philosophers.

-Crates and Hipparchia came to develop a central strand of the so-called “Cynical” movement in Athenian philosophy – so-named for the dog-like tenacity or canine fury of their rejection of all conventional values.
+Crates and Hipparchia came to develop a central strand of the so-called Cynicism movement in Athenian philosophy—named for the dog-like tenacity or canine fury of their rejection of all conventional values.
 One of their fundamental principles was that we can only attain true happiness if we are independent of material possessions and social position.
 Hipparchia was a strong woman who had the courage to live by her own ideals, despite all the prevailing prejudices of her time.
 Her story continues to speak to ours.